legotrainkid/RailroaderMods/README.md

  - Cabeese reduce/negate damage when run on the rear of a train
  - (Maybe, and not for a while) Repair shops require loads of train parts in order to repair, would work similarly to the coal towers

-# Lego's Catastrophic Failure Mod
+# Lego's Catastrophic Failure Mod (Railloader Mod Loader)
 When your steam engine runs out of water, it is instantly set to 0% condition.
 Includes setting to disable the mod.